-Note: Data files more than 10 years old may be downloaded from the CIRP Data Archives.
+Note: Select HERI data files may be downloaded from the CIRP Data Archives.
 Institutions that have participated in our surveys may order Custom Reports and Data Files of their institutional data without submitting a research proposal.
-Researchers from non-participating institutions may also order Custom Reports without submitting a research proposal.
+Researchers from non-participating institutions may order Custom Reports without submitting a research proposal.
 To gain access to HERI survey data, all researchers must submit a written proposal and have the proposal approved by following the steps below.

 Obtaining Approval for Use of HERI Data